|

 WM: From what and to what?

-SD: From the pass-grip of a Fellow Craft, to the real grip of the same.
+SD: From the pass-grip of a Fellow Craft, to the real grip

 WM: Pass.
 What is that?